Bio

 Artist Statement

-Morrison’s broader creative mission is to offer moments of stillness in a world that moves too fast.
-To create work that honours curiosity as a process of self discovery.
-She invites viewers to slow down, to stand still, and to return time and time again for and intimate and gradual unfolding.
-With each encounter, something new may emerge.
-Like the landscape itself, these works reward patience, reminding us that to truly see, we must first honour ourselves enough to pause.
+There is both a harshness and a gentleness in this work.
+A simplicity and complexity.
+A calm within the chaotic.
+Morrison's broader mission is to offer moments of stillness in a world that moves too fast, to create work that honours curiosity as a process of self-discovery.
+She invites viewers to slow down, to stand still, and to return time and time again for an intimate and gradual unfolding.
+Like the landscape itself, her paintings reward patience, reminding us that to truly see, we must first honour ourselves enough to pause.